The descriptions of Services in the left column below intentionally align with categories in the ITHelp.IllinoisState.edu portal.

-Departments should inform CAS-IT of new employees as soon as possible.
+Departments should inform CAS-IT of new employees as soon as a new employee is confirmed.
+A new faculty ULID is not needed to initially inform us.
 To begin the CAS-IT onboarding process a requester submits a help request at ITHelp.IllinoisState.edu.

 Equipment should be ordered by the school/department that will keep the equipment on inventory and should be available for deployment by the faculty members start date or another agreed upon date.
 New faculty may be allotted a specific dollar amount for startup equipment or may have negotiated for an amount needed to begin their research.
-CAS-IT maintains a list of recommended equipment on this page under the heading of "Department Purchase Recommendations".
+CAS-IT maintains a list of recommended equipment at "Buying Computers".
 Please always consult with your local CAS-IT representative before ordering equipment.

 New faculty and staff will be given access to the following CAS-IT services as a part of the onboarding process, without further approval: